fastoch/Networking/VLANs2.md

 Only devices within the same VTP domain will be updated with VLAN information.
 A switch can only be configured in a single VTP domain at any given time.

 By default, Cisco switches are in the null domain or "no management" domain, until they receive an advertisement for a domain over a trunk link, or until you manually configure a management domain.

-@12min
+An important concept to understand VTP is the concept of "**revision number**".